 For more information on Reading at Glebe Primary School please see our ‘Teaching children to read at Glebe’ document.

-The Glebe Primary School curriculum consists of: the National Curriculum core and foundation subjects, which are taught through a relevant, contextual and inspiring creative curriculum, RE, PSHCE, Unicef Rights Respecting School aims and visits and visitors to ensure learning is always first hand where possible and a programme of extracurricular activities that includes creative and physical opportunities.
+The Glebe Primary School curriculum consists of: the National Curriculum core and foundation subjects, which are taught through a relevant, contextual and inspiring creative curriculum, RE, PSHCE, Unicef Rights Respecting School aims and visits and visitors to ensure learning is always first hand where possible and a program of extracurricular activities that includes creative and physical opportunities.
 Each term we also provide a detailed outline of the topics and focus to be covered in each subject by each year group.

 Glebe Primary School uses the Essex County Council Religious Education syllabus.
-Learning focusses mainly on Christianity with specific studies on other religions.
+Learning focuses mainly on Christianity with specific studies on other religions.
 Parents and carers who do not wish their children to take part in Religious Education should inform the Headteacher who will make alternative arrangements.

 Pupils take part in daily collective worship during assemblies.
 Collective worship at Glebe Primary School is broadly Christian in character but not distinctive of any denomination.
 Parents and carers have the right to withdraw their children from collective worship.